DanielJWood/danieljwood.github.io/_includes/resume.md

 ###### Washington, D.C. | 2012

-* [Spent about a month](https://blog.mapbox.com/open-mapping-coming-to-a-campus-near-you-7e375a4dc739) tracing satellite imagery to improve OpenStreetMap data ahead of the launch of Mapbox Streets for their first big client, Foursquare.
+* Spent about a month tracing satellite imagery to improve OpenStreetMap data ahead of the launch of Mapbox Streets for their first big client, Foursquare.
 * Use census data to create over 800 maps showing election and demographic information for client's online campaign toolkit.

-### Cartographic Intern, Yellowstone Center for Resources

-###### Yellowstone National Park | 2011

-* Researched effect of climate change on pika population throughout park.